araquester/araquester/README.md

-<h2 align="center">:dizzy:  Hello, My name is Mauricio Araque and I'm a data scientist eager to keep learning about the IT world. 👋</h2>
+<h2 align="left">:dizzy:  Hello, My name is Mauricio Araque and I'm a data scientist 👋</h2>

-<h3 align="center">En este Github se puede ver un poco de todo lo que he hecho:</h3>
+<h3 align="center">I started in the world of coding a year ago but it was in data science that I found my true passion.</h3>

 ###